Tele Security Timmann

 In 1984, we also carried out the first tests with LPC-10, a vocoder

-that used Linear Progressive Coding for carrying voice data over narrow-band channels.
+that used Linear Predictive Coding for carrying voice data over narrow-band channels.

 at the other end, but the crypto security was excellent.